 How does the Strata trial work?

-- All late stage solid tumor and lymphoma patients at Strata Trial Network sites are eligible for screening.
+- All late stage solid tumor and lymphoma patients at Strata Precision Oncology Network sites are eligible for screening.

 - Eligible patients are consented and enrolled on the screening protocol.